steview-d/drinks-db/README.md

 Chrome DevTools and physical devices were used throughout development for a number of purposes, one of which was to test the responsiveness and rendering across a range of sizes and devices.
 As issues were found they were either fixed at the time or noted and returned to later.

-There is only 1 unresolved issue and that is on touch devices.
-Any button with a CSS hover effect when clicked will remain in the hover state after the button is released.
-This isn't an issue when the button takes the user to a different page, but when it is used to show / hide certain elements, it is noticeable.

-My initial solution was to disable hover effects, but this affected all displays.
-For now, I have left it as it is, keeping the hover effect across all devices, and plan to fix this in a future update.
+On touch devices, any button with a hover effect, keeps the effect until something else is pressed.
+Whilst not ideal behavour, it doesn't detract from the overall experience, and is something that can be changed at a later date.

 The site has been tested successfully on the following devices,

 - Windows 10 desktop at HD, QHD, and UWQHD on various browsers

-- Apple Macbook, with Safari browser
+- Apple Macbook - Safari browser

-- Google Pixel 2XL
+- Google Pixel 2XL - Chrome browser

-- Apple iPhone 8S
+- Apple iPhone 8S - Safari Browser

-- iPad Mini
+- iPad Mini - Safari Browser

 ### Browser Compatibility

-The site has been tested successfully on the following browsers,
+The site has been tested successfully on the following desktop browsers,

 - Chrome v76